Aah (film): Theme and plot change

 The end of the film was then changed from a tragic one to the happy one, but the change destroyed the thematic unity of the text.
 Bunny Reuben, who wrote Kapoor's biography Raj Kapoor, The Fabulous Showman, gives his rationale for the change: "The film had some of Shankar-Jaikishan's loveliest music, and a 'Devdas'-ian tragic ending which was changed to the conventional happy ending because the film didn't do well in its first release."

-The Telugu dubbed version of the film Premalekhalu, 1953 was so well received that Raj Kapoor was elated and showed his gratitude for Telugu audiences by having a song in Shree 420 beginning with the lines Ramaiya Vastavaiya (Lord Ram, you will come).
+The Telugu dubbed version of the film Prema Lekhalu, was so well received that Raj Kapoor was elated and showed his gratitude for Telugu audiences by having a song in Shree 420 (1955) beginning with the lines "Ramaiya Vastavaiya" (Lord Ram, you will come).